aeternity/protocol/contracts/contract_state_tree.md

 #### The contract definition

 - Created by a contract create transaction.
+- Created by a generalized account attach transaction
 - Deleted when an inactive contract has no more referrers.

 ### Contract state tree update